Setup DNX in macOS

 After this, you can create ASP.NET projects with Yeoman, using this command from any folder:

-This will open a wizard that lets you choose a project template from a selection of different project types.
-Once you have selected a template, Yeoman will setup the project for you in a sub folder with the same name as your project.
+This will open a wizard that lets you choose a project template, after which Yeoman will setup the project for you in a sub folder with the same name as your project.

 Step 5 - Run your project